Flag of Australia: Status of the Union Jack

 The Blue Ensign replaced the Union Jack at the Olympic Games at St Louis in 1904.
 In the same year, due to lobbying by Richard Crouch MP, it had the same status as the Union Jack in the UK, when the Australian House of Representatives proclaimed that the Blue Ensign "should be flown upon all forts, vessels, saluting places and public buildings of the Commonwealth upon all occasions when flags are used".
 The government agreed to fly the Blue Ensign on special flag days, but not if it meant additional expense, which undermined the motion.
 The Blue Ensign could only be flown on a state government building if a state flag was not available.

 On 2 June 1904 a resolution was passed by parliament to replace the Union Jack with the "Australian flag" on forts.
 Initially the Department of Defence resisted using the Flag, considering it to be a marine ensign and favouring King's Regulations that specified the use of the Union Jack.
 After being approached by the Department of Defence, prime minister Chris Watson stated in parliament that he was not satisfied with the design of the Australian flag and that implementation of the 1904 resolution could wait until consideration was given to "adopt another [flag] which in our opinion is more appropriate".
 In 1908, Australian Army Military Order, No 58/08 ordered the "Australian Ensign" replace the Union Jack at all military establishments.
 From 1911 it was the saluting flag of the Australian army at all reviews and ceremonial parades.

 The Royal Australian Navy (RAN) was promulgated on 5 October 1911 and was directed to fly the British White Ensign on the stern and the flag of Australia on the jackstaff.
 Despite the government wanting to use the Blue Ensign on Australian warships, officers continued to fly the Union Jack, and it was not until 1913, following public protest in Fremantle after its use for the review of HMAS Melbourne, that the government reminded them of the 1911 legislation.
 The British White Ensign was finally replaced by a distinctively Australian White Ensign on 1 March 1967 (see Flags of the Australian Defence Force).
 Despite the new Australian flags official use, from 1901 until the 1920s the Federation Flag remained the most popular Australian flag for public and even some official events.
 It was flown at the 1907 State Premiers conference in Melbourne and during the 1927 visit to Australia of the Duke and Duchess of York, the future King George VI and Queen Elizabeth.

-In the 1920s there was debate over whether the Blue Ensign was reserved for Commonwealth buildings only, culminating in a 1924 agreement that the Union Jack should take precedence as the National Flag with state and local governments henceforth able to use the blue ensign.
-As the Union Jack was recognised as the national flag, it was considered disloyal to fly either ensign without the Union Jack alongside, and it was the Union Jack that covered the coffins of Australia's war dead.